Ranjitarajput/SequenceGame/README.md

 Game for match the sequence of flash buttons .
 This is very interesting game .

 # How to play
-For start the game press start button and match the fless buttons sequence.
+For start the game press start button and match the flash buttons sequence.
 Thank you for play.